AztecProtocol/engineering-designs/docs/committing-forks/dd.md

 4. Writes of state (either to memory or disk) must be exclusive to other writes and reads of uncommitted state.

 ## Proposed Changes

+Whilst the above model provides nice guarantees around the consistency of the world state database, they aren't strictly required.
+Loosening the model should allow us to achieve the goal of committing forks quite easily.

 Firstly, when a fork is created the roots of the trees of the canonical state will be captured and stored by the fork as `referenceRoot` values.